Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 ### `isMajorUpgrade`

-A boolean. `true` is the browser just updated to a new major version.
+A boolean. `true` if the browser just updated to a new major version.

+### `hasActiveEnterprisePolicies`

+A boolean. `true` if any Enterprise Policies are active.